We are prepared

 Extra safety precautions

-With confirmed cases of COVID-19 growing in our service territory, our employees will begin taking extra safety precautions to protect you and the public at large.
+With confirmed cases of COVID-19 all around our service territory, our employees will continue to take extra safety precautions to protect you and the public at large.
 When work requires us to be in close contact with a customer or enter a customer's home, we will take the following steps:

 - We will ask customers if anyone at the location is under self-isolation for the COVID-19 virus or experiencing flu-like symptoms.